 I also hope that this clinic gets built in the Southland area.
 It is much needed in order to serve the needs of minorities and the public who cannot afford health insurance, who are dispersed widely throughout the city and who are not solely located in the north end where nobody sees them.

-At issue: Dec.
+Dec.
 10 Herald-Leader articles, "Federal review finds manager's hours on job undocumented" and "HealthFirst votes to renegotiate clinic deal;" Dec.
 11 Herald-Leader editorial, "Get to bottom of clinic funding; Board, feds raise overdue questions"